sahahn/parc_scaling/docs/results_by_target.md

 ## Results Table

-The table below contains results as broken down by both target variable and type of parcellation.
+Click [here](./results_by_target_table.html) to see the full and sortable raw results as broken down by target variable.
-The presented [mean ranks](./results_intro#mean-rank) and mean scores are averaged over just choice of [ML pipeline](./ml_pipelines.html).
-The mean scores represent either R2 or ROC AUC depending on if the target variable was binary or not.

-*Table columns are sortable!*
-{: style="font-size: 85%; text-align: center;"}

-{% include by_target_full_results.html %}
+Warning: this table is very large and difficult to make sense of, it may be easier to use the [interactive plot](./interactive3.html).